 Kayaking and coasteering at Hook Head

-To really get amongst it, try sea cave kayaking around the beautiful Baginbun Beach with Hook Head Adventures, or why not book a spectacular, sunset kayaking trip?
+To really get amongst it, try sea cave kayaking around the beautiful Baginbun Beach with the Irish Experience, or why not book a spectacular, sunset kayaking trip?
 You could also try stand up paddleboarding and coasteering, for an authentic explorer experience.

 A visit to the Hook Peninsula is the perfect opportunity to explore the Model County.
 Our Wexford destination page has lots of ideas for places to see and things to do.